ianvcaldas/smalldisco/README.md

 Behind the scenes, smalldisco is actually implemented as a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline and `smalldisco.py` is just a wrapper script.
 The pipeline code and helper scripts are in the `workflow` folder, and the program will not work if `smalldisco.py` and `workflow` are not in the same directory.

-Overall, to run both modes of smalldisco for a full siRNA identification and tailing analysis - `sirna` and `tai`l - the user needs to provide their small RNA-seq alignment BAM files of interest, a GTF/GFF reference annotation file, and a FASTA genome reference file.
+Overall, to run both modes of smalldisco for a full siRNA identification and tailing analysis - `sirna` and `tail` - the user needs to provide their small RNA-seq alignment BAM files of interest, a GTF/GFF reference annotation file, and a FASTA genome reference file.
 Below, we outline the details of these modes.

 <img src="misc/Workflow.png">